 Instead, aim for a long and gentle puff, not a fast or intense one.
 You’ll enjoy a smooth, steady flow of vapor, and you won’t have to worry about flooding your coil and creating a leaking issue.

-14. Choose your tank wisely.
+14. Choose your vape pen or vape tank wisely.